 Other types of overseas adoptions

-There are some rare instances where your application for intercountry adoption may be handled differently by the authorities in your state or territory.
-As a signatory to the Hague Convention, Australia is committed to maintaining safeguards to ensure that intercountry adoptions take place in the best interests of the child.
+As a signatory to the Hague Convention Australia maintains safeguards to ensure that all intercountry adoptions are in the best interests of the child.

 Intercountry relative adoptions